 Fans of Sylvanas Windrunner also try to tout her as a good guy, often ignoring canon aspects of her character in order to make it work.
 In universe.
 She was fully aware of the Royal Apothecary Society's actions prior to Wrathgate and supported them up until she was betrayed by Putress and Varimathras.
 Despite this, some of her fans still try to defend her actions as justified or even outright heroic.

 Lezard Valeth from Valkyrie Profile was written to be as repulsive as possible, a sexually deviant stalker and violator of natural laws; like Harry Potter grown up terribly, terribly wrong.
 Some fans, however, like to pair him with Lenneth, the heroine of the first game.
 The blame/credit probably on the shoulders of his highly talented (and sexy-sounding) Englishvoice actor.
-In the original Japanese version, he's more of a standard deep-voiced villain.
+In the original Japanese version, he's more of a standard deep-voiced villain (although also having a sexy voice for a deep-voiced one).

 Modern Warfare 2 has a few different categories of this, the most obvious being a large part of the player-base that at best doesn't notice the series has an anti-war message and at worst takes a positive view of war because of it.
 The worst are, by far, the players who root for General Shepherd.
 It's largely because the game's finale involves him both kicking ass in a crazy action-scene, as well as being where he explains his motivation and ultimate goal, both of which are easy to sympathize with.
 They are not, however, justification for a senior officer killing his own men in cold blood so that they won't discover he's manipulated another country to invade the United States, specifically with the goal of killing as many civilians as possible.